swisschain/Sirius.ValidatorApi.Docs/source/includes/v1/_data_structures.md

 ## Approval request resolution context (JSON string)

 Approval request resolution context is a JSON string that contains approval request resolution details specific for the type of the approval process formed by a certain validator.
-Thus JSON schema depends on the *[Approval process](#data-structures-approvalprocess-object)* `type` field value.
+Thus, JSON schema depends on the *[Approval process](#data-structures-approvalprocess-object)* `type` field value.
 Below you can find description of the context schema for each *[Approval process type](#data-structures-approvalprocesstype-enum)*

 ### APPROVAL_PROCESS_TYPE_TRANSFER